aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Apache Kafka network

-Apache Kafka provides  several metrics, such as `kafka_network_RequestMetrics_RequestsPerSec_Count` and `kafka_network_RequestMetrics_TotalTimeMs_Mean`, to monitor the performance and health of network requests made to the Kafka brokers.
+Apache Kafka provides several metrics, such as `kafka_network_RequestMetrics_RequestsPerSec_Count` and `kafka_network_RequestMetrics_TotalTimeMs_Mean`, to monitor the performance and health of network requests made to the Apache Kafka brokers.

 | Metric                                                         | Description                                                                      |
 |----------------------------------------------------------------|----------------------------------------------------------------------------------|